mrkkrp/modalka/README.md

   always be more robust and bug-free simply because the system is clearer and more minimalistic.

-* God Mode cannot handle situations with input methods are enabled.
+* God Mode doesn't work with input methods enabled.
 Modalka works with enabled input methods with ease.
 This may be important for users working with non-Latin languages.

 * You don't need to write hooks to change shape to cursor according to current mode with Modalka, it handles this for you.